 References

-Bhalla, U., Srinivas, S., & Lakkaraju, H. (2024).
+Bhalla, U., Srinivas, S., & Lakkaraju, H. (2023, December).
 Discriminative feature attributions: bridging post hoc explainability and inherent interpretability.
-Advances in Neural Information Processing Systems, 36.
+In Proceedings of the 37th International Conference on Neural Information Processing Systems (pp. 44105-44122).